isomerpages/nparks-railcorridor/index.md

   corridor for all members of the public.
 image: /images/isomer-logo.svg
 permalink: /
-notification: A section of the Rail Corridor (South) between Jalan Kilang Barat to Spooner Road is closed from 7 November 2025 for trail improvement works.
+notification: From 9 March 2026, a section of the Rail Corridor (South) between after Henderson Road and before Spooner Road accesses is closed for Phase 2 of Trail Improvement Works.
+The section from Jalan Kilang Barat to Henderson Road access (Phase 1) is now open.
+You may refer to "Latest News" for more information.
 sections:
   - hero:
       title: Our Rail Corridor